DNA and Air Crash Victims

 These prints were more recently compared to a set at a national centre in the United States, resulting in a match.
 With the previously obtained DNA, the findings were confirmed when the genealogist compared the mitochondrial DNA to a relative who had been found.

-Re: The Importance of DNA
+The Benefits of DNA